 Budapest, Nagy Diófa u.
 30, 1072 Hungary

 Without a doubt our favourite bookish destination of Budapest, this second-hand bookstore and café combo is utterly unmissable for anyone wanting to enjoy a chai latte while tucking in to a good book.
 Located on a rather unassuming street, we visited Massolit twice during our short time in this city, and both times we found a book off the shelves to lose ourselves in.
-Homemade cakes, good coffee and range of tea, incredible range of English books and not to mention the free wi-fi makes this the go-to destination for the American or British diaspora living in or near Budapest.
+Homemade cakes, good selection of coffee and tea, incredible range of English books and not to mention the free wi-fi makes this the go-to destination for the American or British diaspora living in or near Budapest.

-Alexandra Bookstore Astoria Station
+Alexandra Bookstore Nyugati

 X-Factor: This store boasts a huge range of notebooks and stationery items.

-Antiquarian Bookstore Street
+Antiquarian Bookshop Street

 Muzeum Krt, Budapest